carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 Indeed, in the context of php a `char` is a byte.
 And php is treating everything it sees inside that string as an array of `char`, and every position is being returned correctly.

 But look at that last part of having ran the `str_split`.
 There's four characters there (25-28) and I have no idea what that is.
 It _should_ be 🤔.
 But it's not.
-So let's take my super haxxor powers and see what's in there in the most haxxor format available: HEXIDECIMAL.
+So let's take my super haxxor powers and see what's in there in the most haxxor format available: HEXADECIMAL.
 I shall then use my ol' trusty [`bin2hex`](http://php.net/bin2hex) function.

 <script src="https://gist.github.com/charlydagos/2b000273d39731541984.js"></script>